Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: Introduction

 is a Quillen equivalence between the slice categories with the covariant model structures. \item[{\rm (ii)}] There is a Quillen equivalence

 where $\hcN$ is the homotopy coherent nerve and $\St$ is its left adjoint. \end{itemize} \end{theob}

-Morita weak equivalences of simplicial operads are defined similarly as for simplicial categories, that is, they are the homotopically fully faithful maps whose underlying functor of categories is essentially surjective up to retracts.
+For simplicial operads, we define Morita weak equivalences as a generalization of those of simplicial categories, that is, they are the homotopically fully faithful maps whose underlying functor of categories is essentially surjective up to retracts.
+To the authors knowledge this notion of Morita equivalence for operads has not been considered previously in the literature.
 We prove the following result in Proposition~\ref{pro:morita_soper_loc}, Theorem~\ref{thm:Morita_simp_oper} and Theorem~\ref{theo:main morita oper}: \begin{theoc} There is a cofibrantly generated model structure on simplicial operads $\sOper_{\Morita}$ whose weak equivalences are the Morita weak equivalences of simplicial operads.
 Moreover: \begin{itemize} \item[{\rm(i)}] A morphism $f\colon\mathcal{O}\to \mathcal{P}$ between $\Sigma$-cofibrant simplicial operads is a Morita weak equivalence if and only if the Quillen pair

 is a Quillen equivalence, where the categories of algebras are equipped with the (transferred) projective model structure. \item[{\rm (ii)}] The model structure $\sOper_{\Morita}$ is a left Bousfield localization of the Ci\-sins\-ki--Moerdijk model structure on simplicial operads. \end{itemize} \end{theoc}